grundic/yagocd/README.rst

     $ vagrant init gocd/gocd-demo

-In the current directory will be created `Vagrantfile` with initial content.
+In the current directory will be created :code:`Vagrantfile` with initial content.
 I recommend forward ports:

 .. code-block :: ruby